gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Nilges88">

 Nilges, M., G. M. Clore, and A. M. Gronenborn.
 1988.
-“Determination of Three-Dimensional Structures of Proteins from Interproton Distance Data by Dynamical Simulated Annealing from a Random Array of Atoms.” *FEBS Lett.* 239: 129–36.
+"Determination of Three-Dimensional Structures of Proteins from Interproton Distance Data by Dynamical Simulated Annealing from a Random Array of Atoms." *FEBS Lett.* 239: 129-36.

 .. raw:: html